mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/configuration/auto-cleanup-settings/index.md

 ## Prerequisites

-- A Provisioned Konvoy cluster running Konvoy v1.7.0 or above.
+- A Provisioned DKP cluster with version v2.1.1 or above.

 ## Automatically cleanup idle Notebooks